farazfp/PQ-NMGlossary-/content/Bibliography.md

 Haraway, D. (1991).
 Simians, Cyborgs, and Women: The Reinvention of Nature.
 Routledge.
 (For the “why should bodies end at the skin?” problem-space; see discussions such as Shildrick, 2015.)
 Shildrick, M. (2015).
 “Why Should Our Bodies End at the Skin?”: Embodiment, Boundaries, and Somatechnics.
 Hypatia, 30(1), 13–29.
 Abstract: [https://onlinelibrary.wiley.com/doi/abs/10.1111/hypa.12114](https://onlinelibrary.wiley.com/doi/abs/10.1111/hypa.12114)
 New Materialism Almanac: Performativity (context for material-discursive boundary-making). [https://newmaterialism.eu/almanac/p/performativity.html](https://newmaterialism.eu/almanac/p/performativity.html)

-From attached resources:
-A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines (see entries on material-discursive and agential cut, which explicitly discuss boundary-making and agential separability).
-Structure for PQ for an AI-entangled pedagogy (uploaded draft) for concrete applications of agential cuts to pedagogical boundary-making in writing classrooms.
-Posthuman Glossary; More Posthuman Glossary (for cross-references on apparatus, assemblage, and worlding as boundary practices).

 ---
 - # C